axelarnetwork/axelar-docs/pages/dev/intro.md

 ## Supported Networks

-When sending tokes/remote contract calls to any remote network you need to specify a `destinationChain` as a string.
+When executing token transfers or calling functions on remote chains, you need to specify a `destinationChain` as a string.
 Currently supported values for `destinationChain` are:

 - EVM, can ne the destination of token transfers and contract calls:
   - Ethereum